On July 16, 2021, Tesla made the Full Self-Driving (FSD) feature available via a $199 monthly subscription.

 Lots of room for improvement

 Up to now, the “Autosteer on city streets” portion has always been in “Coming soon” status.
-It’s available in some beta releases — currently, at version 9.x — and all have proven to have lots of room for improvement.
+It’s available in some beta releases — currently, at version 9.x, but the build number will get higher eventually — and all have proven to have lots of room for improvement.

-And we don’t know how it’s supposed to work exactly when (or if) it’s out of beta.
+And we don’t know how it’s supposed to work precisely when (or if) it’s out of beta.
+When you buy it, you buy a promise without knowing what that promise actually entails.
 Considering how bad it is now, I have a hard time believing Tesla cars will ever truly drive themselves.

-To put things in numbers, “Autonomous” means the car has to be able to handle everything from point A to point B 100% by itself, which is a huge step-up from 99%, and the FSD at best is not even at 70% yet in my experience.
+To put things in numbers, “Autonomous” means the car has to be able to handle everything from point A to point B 100% by itself, which is a huge step-up from 99%, and currently, FSD is at best not even at 70% yet in my experience.
+It’s highly likely that current Tesla cars never will be fully autonomous.

 And that’s why what happened on July 16, 2021, was significant.
-Since then, FSD has been available via a subscription of $199/month.
+Since then, FSD has been available via a $199/month subscription.
 It’s a feature that you can turn on or off yourself.

 It makes total sense since FSD has always been a subscription anyway.
-You don’t get any extra hardware.
-There’s nothing tangible about it.
+You don’t get any extra hardware with it, and there’s nothing tangible about it.
 You pay for the privilege of using it, just like Netflix or Spotify.

-That said, if you subscribe for this feature and keep using it at all times, it’d take more than four years to make it cost $10,000.
-But during this time, you can always turn it off (and not paying for it) when you don’t need it or don’t drive.
+That said, if you subscribe to this feature and keep using it at all times, it’d take more than four years to make it cost $10,000.
+But during this time, you can always turn it off (and not pay for it) when you don’t need it or don’t drive.

 Now, that might make existing FSD owners feel a bit like accidental fools financially, ain’t it?
 (Clearly, they had no choice.)